COMMITTED TO YOUR SUCCESS

 Mohammed appears on several channels both domestic and international to discuss and provide counter narratives to issues confronting equity, diversity and inclusion.
 He conducts diversity trainings and workshops for small to large audiences in education, non-profit and corporate organizations that focus on building relationships to create a sense of belonging for students, employees, stakeholders and customers.
 Working with organizations to optimize their human capital through comprehensive client and employee engagement.
 Has presented and participated at conferences such as the National Partners for Educational Access (NPEA), 100 Black Men of Chicago, and National Conference on Race & Ethnicity (NCORE).
 He is a contributor for several initiatives including the Monroe County YWCA's Racial Equity Program (Person2Person), appearances on NPR to speak about diversity and how it intersects with current socio-political issues.
 A member of National Association of Diversity Officers in Higher Education (NADOHE), Society of Human Resource Management (SHRM), and currently serving on committees to support organizations across the country.
 Mohammed currently serves on the Board of the Venture Jobs Foundation (VJF) as a member and Accountability Director.
 He also serves on the Board of Conscious Capitalism Rochester.

-He most recently served as Director of Diversity & Inclusion in the President's Office at Nazareth College where he spearheaded many initiatives including the founding of the first Civil Rights Journey to Selma, Birmingham, Montgomery, Alabama and Memphis, Tennessee.
+He previously served as Director of Diversity & Inclusion in the President's Office at Nazareth College where he spearheaded many initiatives including the founding of the first Civil Rights Journey to Selma, Birmingham, Montgomery, Alabama and Memphis, Tennessee.
 Served on executive committee in spearheading the President's Strategic Plan for Diversity.
-Lead the creation of the President’s Equity, Diversity & Inclusion Awards (P.E.D.I.A), Sustained Dialogue Series program among others.
+Led the creation of the President’s Equity, Diversity & Inclusion Awards (P.E.D.I.A), Sustained Dialogue Series program among others.
 He collaborated with campus safety in investigating bias and discrimination incidents, advised several student groups, collaborated with faculty and staff departments and facilitated campus-wide diversity trainings.

 Prior to Nazareth, he was Assistant Director of Admissions & Multicultural Counselor, Workplace Advisor, and Chaplain at Bucknell University where he co-authored the enrollment strategic plan for multicultural recruitment that led to the enrollment of the most diverse class in the university's history.
 Co-created and managed the Journey to Bucknell program and Just-One Alumni Initiative.
 He spent his early career days in Risk Management before venturing into academia.
 His experience in developing, teaching, and facilitating diversity education programs has earned him the respect and credibility in the field.